-The Granite School District Homebound/Hospital Program provides temporary home instruction to Granite School District students who are unable to attend school for an extended period of time (minimum three weeks) due to illness or accident.
+The Granite School District Homebound/Hospital Program provides temporary home or in-hospital instruction to Granite School District students who are unable to attend school for an extended period of time (minimum three weeks) due to illness or injury.

 Instructions to Parents/Guardians

 If your child is ill or injured and you believe he/she is not able to attend school for an extended period of time (3+ weeks), please take the following steps:

 - Meet with a school representative (counselor, social worker, psychologist, or administrator) at your child’s school to inform them about your child’s situation.

 - The school representative will review the information you have provided with the school’s Student Support Team (administrators, counselors, social worker, psychologist, school nurse, teacher representatives).

 - The Student Support Team will discuss possible supports, interventions, and/or accommodations to help your child continue his/her education during the period of illness or injury.

 - A school representative will contact you with the Team’s plan of action to help your child.